wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-add-domain.md

 Before you remove a domain name, we recommend that you read the following information:

-- The original contoso.onmicrosoft.com domain name that was provided for your directory when you signed up cannot be removed.
+- The original contoso.partner.onmschina.cn domain name that was provided for your directory when you signed up cannot be removed.
 - Any top-level domain that has subdomains associated with it cannot be removed until the subdomains have been removed.
 For example, you can't remove adatum.com if you have corp.adatum.com or another subdomain that uses the top-level domain name.
 For more information, see this [Support article](https://support.microsoft.com/kb/2787792/).
 - Have you activated directory synchronization?
-If so, a domain was automatically added to your account that looks similar to this: contoso.mail.onmicrosoft.com.
+If so, a domain was automatically added to your account that looks similar to this: contoso.mail.partner.onmschina.cn.
 This domain name can't be removed.
 - Before you can remove a domain name, you must first remove the domain name from all user or email accounts associated with the domain.
 You can remove all of the accounts, or you can bulk edit user accounts to change their domain name information and email addresses.
-For more information, see [Create or edit users in Azure AD](active-directory-create-users.md).
+For more information, see [Create or edit users in Azure AD](/documentation/articles/active-directory-create-users).
 - If you are hosting a SharePoint Online site on a domain name that is being used for a SharePoint Online site collection, you must delete the site collection before you can remove the domain name.

 To remove a domain name: